vaibzvb/quiz-app/README.md

 - All APIs were tested using **Postman**.
 - JWT tokens were added to headers where needed (`Authorization: Bearer <token>`).
 - Test cases include register, login, create quiz, add/edit/delete question.
+- Unit test cases were created using pytest and exceuted

 ---